zzzprojects/learn-orm/tutorials/ssms/import-data.md

 # Import Data

-SQL Server Management Studio (SSMS) provides the Import Wizard task which you can use to copy data from one data source to another.
-We will import data from the excel file which contains the following sample currency data.
+SQL Server Management Studio (SSMS) provides the Import Wizard task, which you can use to copy data from one data source to another.
+We will import data from the excel file, which contains the following sample currency data.

 <img src="images/import-data.png" alt="Excel data">